LyokoTech/LTMarkdownParser/README.md

 ## License

-TSSwiftMarkdownParser is available under the MIT license.
+LTMarkdownParser is available under the MIT license.
 See the LICENSE file for more info.